 Looking for local petting farms north of Atlanta?
 Here is a good list.
 Know any we missed?
 Leave us a comment.

 NOTE: We’ve heard Tanglewood has closed.
 We are investigating and will update once we get the word.

 171 Tanglewood Drive, Canton, GA 30115 | (770) 667-6464

 Tanglewood Farms answers the question where is a fun animal farm near me that is just the right size for young children.
-Tanglewood Farms is an entire Western themed town of miniature farm animals, the perfect size for little ones.
+Tanglewood Farms is an entire Western-themed town of miniature farm animals, the perfect size for little ones.
 Plus, since this is a working farm, they do tours by appointment, so you (and the animals) won’t be overwhelmed.
 The tours are approximately 45 minutes to an hour, so there is plenty of time to warm up to the creatures and get some good photos.
-Reader Andrea Shubert said her children love the pygmy goats the best at Tanglewood Farm.
+Reader Andrea Shubert said her children love the pygmy goats and think them the best part of Tanglewood Farm.

 2912 Paradise Valley Road, Cleveland, GA 30528 | (706) 348-7279

 The North Georgia Zoo has a wide variety of animals, and several ways to have a personal animal encounter.
 This is a great petting farm for an overnight adventure.
 I visited with the boy scouts as we were able to see, and touch lots of different animals.
 Watch out of the llamas, they can spit, but the camel’s nose is soft and the parakeets landed all over us, while the wolves were surprisingly docile puppies.
 The North Georgia Zoo also has several friendly animal encounters with more exotic animals like a sloth, kangaroo, or lemur.
 In the spring, get up close and personal with the petting zoo babies.

 469 Old Dahlonega Hwy, Dahlonega, GA 30533 | (678) 859-6820